digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 payments).

-The expectation is that customers define their own instruments suiting the use-case they are modeling.
+The expectation is that customers define their own instruments suiting the use case they are modeling.

 Holding
 *******

-A Holding contract represents the ownership of a certain amount of an instrument by an owner at a custodian.
+A holding contract represents the ownership of a certain amount of an instrument by an owner at a custodian.

 Where an instrument defines **what** a party holds, a holding defines